Frequently Asked Questions

 You can submit up to 3 screenplays per submission form.
 When you do, you will receive a discount for your 2nd and 3rd script entries.

-If I enter my screenplay in more than one category, do I get a discount?
+If I enter my screenplay in more than one genre, do I get a discount?

-You can enter your screenplay in as many categories as you like, and you’ll receive a discount on your 2nd and 3rd scripts if you upload them on the same submission form.
-Limit 3 per submission.
+You can enter your screenplay in as many genres as you like, and you’ll receive a discount on additional scripts if you upload them on the same submission form.

 Will entering early increase or decrease my chance of winning?